 Thermal remediation can be accomplished via thermal conduction heating (TCH), steam enhanced extraction (SEE), electrical resistance heating (ERH), or a combination of the above.
 Cascade is uniquely positioned to provide all these technologies along with professional expertise to meet your remediation objectives.
 We have completed close to 75 projects, all successfully, treating organic contaminants from TCE DNAPL to coal tar and dioxins.
 We have recovered more than 5 million pounds of contaminants from over 75 contaminated sites worldwide to date.

-We also offers on-site ex situ thermal treatment options known as In-Pile Thermal Desorption (IPTD) and the Heated Box (HB-1100).
+We also offer on-site ex situ thermal treatment options known as In-Pile Thermal Desorption (IPTD) and the Heated Box (HB-1100).
 These technologies allow the flexibility of treating contaminated soil that is spread across a wide, shallow area in a small condensed space, increasing the treatment efficiency and reducing associated treatment costs.

 TCH, also known as In-Situ Thermal Desorption (ISTD) utilizes circuits of electrically powered heaters that are spaced systematically throughout the thermal treatment zone (TTZ).
 The TTZ is heated via thermal conduction from the heaters to the subsurface.
 This technology is flexible in that it allows for a wide range of desired treatment temperatures based on the contaminants at your site.